Tejas-H5/MacroRunner/README.md

 Possible additions:

 - Some way to log to a console of some sort.
 I don't care to implement this for now because I can print text straight to the document, or use other debugging techniques
+- Breakpoints.
+But I have no idea how to do this.
+Any PRers?

 ## ...injectedMethods